 Portion Size and Timing Without Overcomplicating Meals

 A practical portion plan starts with carbohydrate counting.
-Many diabetes meal plans count one fruit serving as about 15 grams of carbohydrate, though your target may differ.
+Many diabetes meal plans count one fruit serving as about 15 grams of carbohydrate, though your personal target may differ.
 A small whole fruit or a measured half grapefruit may fit that pattern for some people.
-Larger portions, juice, canned fruit in syrup, or mixed smoothies can add more carbohydrate quickly.
+Larger portions, juice, canned fruit in syrup, and smoothies can add carbohydrate quickly.

-The best time to eat grapefruit for diabetes is the time that fits your meal pattern, medication safety, and glucose goals.
-There is no universal morning, evening, or before-meal rule.
-Many people find fruit easier to manage when it is eaten with a meal or paired with protein or fat, but that is a planning strategy, not a guarantee.
+There is no universal best time to eat grapefruit for diabetes.
+The best time is the time that fits your meals, medication safety, appetite, and glucose goals.
+Many people find fruit easier to manage when eaten with a meal or paired with protein or fat.
+That is a planning strategy, not a guarantee.

-The calculator below can translate a portion’s total carbohydrate into carb servings.
+The calculator below can translate total carbohydrate into carb servings.
 It helps with general meal math, but it does not set your individual target.

 Carb Serving Calculator